cmperdomor/Exploratory-analysis-of-genetic-evaluation-data-from-Canadian-dairy-females./conclusions.md

 ## What this study asked

 Provincial genetic reports are usually read on their own, each describing one region's elite dairy population independently.
-This analysis combined the top 400 animals from all 10 Canadian provinces into a single dataset to ask a broader question: do regional differences in genetic merit go along with regional differences in the information behind those evaluations?
+This analysis combined the top 400 LPI animals from all 10 Canadian provinces into a single dataset to ask a broader question: do regional differences in genetic merit go along with regional differences in the information behind those evaluations?

 **"Information integration," used throughout this document, means the combination of pedigree, genomic testing, and official phenotype-based records (production and classification) behind an animal's genetic evaluation.** Genomic testing is one part of that combination - the results below treat it that way, as evidence for the broader integration pattern, not as the subject on its own.